atomone-hub/genesis/README.md

  - [ ] Complete the CONSTITUTION w/ all known functionality
  - [ ] Reconcile this README with CONSTITUTION
  - [ ] Incorporate the "Constitutional Majority" in the Constitution.
- - [ ] Check for consistency w/ Decentralists DAO governance roadmap.
+ - [ ] Move Decentralists governance roadmap here.
  - [ ] Keplr & Ledger need competition.
  - [ ] Consider referencing https://twitter.com/jaekwon/status/1724641822398681547 with more insight.
  - [ ] Roadmap Timeline